gridbugs/gridbugs.org/_posts/2019-06-20-zelda-screen-transitions-are-undefined-behaviour.md

 <span class="bg-green">**Coarse Y Scroll**</span>
 is decremented, effecting a vertical scroll of 1 tile or 8 pixels.

-The initial scroll is 0,0 during the vertical transition, and then the address is written on pixel row 63.
+The initial scroll is 0,0 during each frame of the vertical transition, and then the address is written on pixel row 63.
 This means the first 63 rows of pixels are drawn from the top of the selected name table, which contains the HUD background.